Siddhartha1986/RTOS-project-Co2-monitoring-system/README.md

 ## License
 This project is licensed under the terms of the MIT license.

-For further detailed explanation of the Project refer [Documentaion](https://github.com/Siddhartha1986/RTOS-project-Co2-monitoring-system/blob/master/Documentation.pdf)
+For detailed explanation of the Project refer [Documentaion](https://github.com/Siddhartha1986/RTOS-project-Co2-monitoring-system/blob/master/Documentation.pdf)